livesurffer/developers-annual-survey-2023/README.md

 # developers-annual-survey-2023  (REVIEWS for the project included.
-CHECK THEM OUT!)
+CHECK IT OUT!)
 Data Analysis of Developers Annual Survey 2023,

 Data: in May 2023 over 90,000 developers responded to our annual survey about how they learn and level up, which tools they're using, and which ones they want.